Conformal field theory for annulus SLE: partition functions and martingale-observables

 \subsubsection{OPE calculations}

-A family of fields for which Ward's equation holds and thus CFT/SLE correspondence holds is closed under the OPE product but not under the Wick's product.
-The \textit{operator product expansion} (OPE) of two Fock space fields $X$ and $Y$ is an asymptotic expansion of the $X(\zeta)Y(z)$ near diagonal.
+The \emph{operator product expansion} (OPE) of two Fock space fields $X$ and $Y$ is an asymptotic expansion of $X(\zeta)Y(z)$ near diagonal.
 In particular, if a field $X$ is holomorphic (i.e., $\bp X = 0$ within correlation), the OPE is defined as a formal Laurent series expansion